CevallosT-D/sme-bi-case-study-application/vm-exercises.md

 It seems there is information of 2 years.
 Create a visualization of the invoice date and the quantity of orders to explore in which year there are more orders.

-Hint: You can use many visualizations, but a barcharts could help see the counts easily.
+Hint: You can use many visualizations, but a barchart could help see the counts easily.

 - Step 2